'In a lot of pain': Jay-Jay Feeney's brother still has pellets in body after CBD shooting

 "The doctors say he has more bullets [or] pellets in his body, but they are so tiny that it's hard to remove them all."

-"We all just hope they are going to be OK," she said.
+"We all just hope they are going to be okay," she said.

 "The hospital staff are amazing considering the crazy pressure and workload they have to deal with.
 They have my full respect."